Fallacy #1: Adam’s Fall and the Subsequent Reality of Treacherous Spouses Do Not Effect the Permanence of Marriage

 Truth: Man Hates Divorce

-This is the single greatest platitude that is used to turn God’s people against God’s gracious provision of divorce.
+This is the single greatest platitude that is used to predetermine the theologian’s outcome in a study on divorce and remarriage, and to turn God’s people against God’s gracious provision of divorce.
 Christians generally believe that God hates divorce, and they do so because Malachi 2:16 says as much in many modern translations.
 Sam Powell, pastor of First Reformed Church in Yuba City, has done considerable work determining a much more accurate translation taking into account the grammar and pronunciation of the Hebrew words and, according to him, the verse should read as follows:

 “Because he hates, send away,” says the Lord, the God of Israel, “and violence covers his garment.”